pivotal/docs-tap/getting-started/spring-apps/deploy-spring-cloud-discoveryclient-apps.hbs.md

-# Deploy Spring Cloud DiscoveryClient Applications
+# Deploy Spring Cloud DiscoveryClient applications to Tanzu Application Platform

-This topic describes how to run Spring applications that use the Spring Cloud DiscoveryClient as workloads on Tanzu Application Platform.
+This topic tells you how to run Spring applications that use the Spring Cloud DiscoveryClient as workloads on Tanzu Application Platform.

 ## <a id="background"></a> Identify Spring Cloud DiscoveryClient applications